Title

 Boardwalk sought repossession of a vehicle from Villareal, lost at MeTC, won at RTC, but CA dismissed its appeal due to procedural lapses, upheld by Supreme Court.

-The RTC (Branch 18) reversed the MeTC, holding that Villareal had the right of possession and value of the vehicle, dismissing the complaint and counterclaim.
-Boardwalk’s motion for reconsideration before the RTC was denied in an order dated December 14, 2006, which Boardwalk received on January 19, 2007.
+Villareal appealed to the Regional Trial Court of Manila, Branch 18.
+The RTC reversed the MeTC decision and adjudged that defendant had the right of possession and to the value of the motor vehicle, directing plaintiff to deliver the vehicle or its value and dismissing the complaint and counterclaim.
+Boardwalk filed a motion for reconsideration from the RTC decision, which the RTC denied by Order dated December 14, 2006; Boardwalk received that order on January 19, 2007.

-On February 5, 2007, Boardwalk through counsel filed with the Manila RTC a Motion for Extension of Time to File Petition for Review, requesting 30 days (until March 7, 2007) and paying docket and legal fees to the Manila RTC Clerk of Court.
-The same date Boardwalk filed a Notice of Appeal with the RTC, which the RTC denied as a wrong mode of appeal.
-Boardwalk then mailed its Petition for Review to the Court of Appeals (CA) on March 7, 2007.
+On February 5, 2007, Boardwalk, through counsel, filed with the Manila RTC a Motion for Extension of Time to File Petition for Review and paid the docket and other legal fees at the Office of the Clerk of Court of the Manila RTC.
+The same date it filed a Notice of Appeal with the RTC, which the RTC denied as a wrong mode of appeal.
+Boardwalk subsequently filed its Petition for Review with the Court of Appeals by mail on March 7, 2007.

 Issues Presented to the Supreme Court